shajra/shajra-provisioning/doc/nix-installation.md

 As you can guess, the `flakes` feature enables flakes functionality in Nix.
 The `nix-command` feature enables a variety of subcommands of Nix's newer `nix` command-line tool, some of which allow us to work with flakes.

-There is a way to use flakes local to just a single command-line invocation by using `nix --extra-experimental-features 'nix-command flakes' …`, so users can try out using flakes without enabling it globally.
-For those users, this can be useful to set to a shell alias.
+If you don't enable experimental features globally, there is a switch to enable features local to just a single command-line invocation.
+For example, too use flakes-related commands we call `nix --extra-experimental-features 'nix-command flakes' …`.
+For users not enabling these features globally, this can be useful to set to a shell alias.
 Here's an example that works in most POSIX-compliant shells:

 ```sh
 alias nix-flakes = nix --extra-experimental-features 'nix-command flakes'